I’ve never liked to cook. Many years ago, when I started trying to make better food choices, I tried forcing…

 Check your labels, be vigilant, and select minimally-processed foods as often as you can.

 Of course, we can’t always avoid this issue, and for that matter we can’t realistically cut out these five food categories completely.
 Rather than stress out over it, here’s the key phrase I want you to absorb: As often as possible.

-As often as possible, eat real food.
+As often as possible, strive to eat eat nutrient-dense, minimally-processed food.
 As often as possible, think about how food makes you feel—both physically and emotionally—before you eat it.
-Strive to eat food that comes from the earth, is sustainably raised, and isn’t part of a political initiative.

 I want you to enjoy everything you eat, to allow it to nourish you and fuel you.
 I want you to appreciate food, to be aware of where it came from, and to discuss these things with your kids.